Cephalexin For Dogs: Uses, Dosage, Side Effects, And Natural Alternatives

 Veterinarians usually advise pet owners to give their dogs the medication every eight to twelve hours or two to three times a day.
 Owners may provide it to their dogs with or without food, but feeding it to them with food reduces the risk of side effects.

 You must adhere to the treatment plan your veterinarian has recommended.
-Cephalexin treatment usually lasts seven to ten days.
+Cephalexin treatment usually lasts for seven to twenty-eight days, depending on the problem being treated.
+Always complete the full course of Cephalexin even if your dog is feeling better.

 Overdosing is rarely a concern, but it may result in gastrointestinal problems such as diarrhea or vomiting.
 If your dog is hypersensitive to the medication, it may exacerbate the issue and result in a harmful reaction.
 In the event of an overdose, consult a veterinarian.